piclas-framework/piclas/docs/documentation/developerguide/reggie.md

 ### Local Testing using *gitlab-ci-local*

 To locally test the GitLab CI (including a YAML verification), [gitlab-ci-local](https://github.com/firecow/gitlab-ci-local) can be used.
-An installation guide can be found here: [Link](https://github.com/firecow/gitlab-ci-local#linux-based-on-debian).
+An installation guide can be found [here](https://github.com/firecow/gitlab-ci-local#linux-based-on-debian).
 After a successful installation, you can view the available parameters through
 ```
 gitlab-ci-local --help